vojta-janousek/Applifting-Microservice/README.md

 Friday:

 - Created app called 'core'
-- Added tests for wait_for_db functionality (core)
+- Added a test for wait_for_db functionality (core)
 - Implemented wait_for_db functionality (core)

 (core):
-- Added test for a custom user model being created
+- Added a test for a custom user model being created
 - Created a custom user model and a custom user manager
-- Added test for email normalization
+- Added a test for email normalization
 - Implemented email normalization feature
-- Added test for email field validation
+- Added a test for email field validation
 - Implemented email field validation feature
-- Added test for a custom superuser being created
+- Added a test for a custom superuser being created
 - Implemented a method for creating superusers
+- Added tests for listing, creating and changing users in the admin interface
+- Implemented the above features

+(auction):
-- Created Product and Offer models (auction)
+- Created Product and Offer models
+- Migrated both models and registered them to the admin interface